 Our hypothetical no improvement scenario sets out the 'do nothing' case.
-It is derived from the UK Government 2018 aviation forecast, assuming no carbon price, and shows a 90% growth in aviation activity to 2050 and assumes this extra activity is delivered with no improvement in the aircraft technology, fuel or the way we operated the aircraft in 2016.
+It is derived from the UK Government 2018 aviation forecast, assuming no carbon price, and shows a 70% growth in passengers to 2050 and assumes this extra activity is delivered with no improvement in the aircraft technology, fuel or the way we operated the aircraft in 2016.